SiGiL-Cpp/CppCraft/pages/06-expressions.md

   `0x00ff00ff` (only the bits differing between both operands are kept)
 - `<<` shifts the bits of the left-hand-side operand by the right-hand-side operand number of bits to the left: `0x0000ffff<<4` is `0x000ffff0`.
 The vacated bits are filled with 0s.
+Since C++20, left shift of negative numbers is well defined (it used to be Undefined Behaviour).
 - `>>` shifts the bits of the left-hand-side operand by the right-hand-side operand number of bits to the right: `0x0000ffff>>4` is `0x00000fff`.
 The vacated bits are filled with 0s for unsigned ints and for positive signed